acieslinski/simplegiftapp/README.md

 Ensure that the required secrets are provided or placeholder values are set in the relevant files.

+### Fakes Configuration

+You can run the app with fakes without the dependency to the external services.
+In this case see the Configuration class.

+- **Available fakes**:
+  - `AccountLocalFakeService`
+  - `AccountRemoteFakeService`
+  - `UserFakeRepositoryImpl`

 ### iOS Build Configuration

 - Verify that the correct Java version is used in the Build phase (Run script) for the iOS build.